 Height can be lost in a controlled way by collapsing both tips.
-To do this, grab the outer-most A-line (attached on its own riser) on both side and pull down until the tips collapse.
+To do this, grab the outer-most A-line (attached on its own riser) on both side and pull down until the tips collapse, lock them in place using the clamp cleat on the rear riser.
 Pulling one side at a time may be more comfortable and easier, especially for lighter pilots.
 This should fold about 30% of the wing in total.
 It is possible to steer with weight shift.